 This workshop provides a deeper investigation of the ways that Systems Thinking and Complexity research can support developing change-agent skills for addressing the ‘wicked problems’ that characterize sustainability challenges.

 Sustainability Competences include: systems thinking; interpersonal relations and collaboration; empathy and perspective-taking; communication and use of media; interdisciplinarity and transdisciplinary thinking; anticipatory (futures) thinking; justice, responsibility, and ethics; strategic action; personal engagement; critical thinking and analysis; assessment and evaluation; and tolerance for ambiguity and uncertainty.
-These workshops are based on ‘Connecting Competences and Pedagogical Approaches for Sustainable Development in Higher Education‘ and other work on education for sustainability.
+These workshops are based on the award-winning paper ‘Connecting Competences and Pedagogical Approaches for Sustainable Development in Higher Education‘ and other work on education for sustainability.

 Connecting Sustainability Competences to Pedagogies

 We explore the research on sustainability competences.
 Pedagogies that may support students in developing these competences are discussed and considered.

 half-day to five-day workshop

 A review of diverse sustainability competences, and strategies that faculty can use to cultivate these competences in their students.
 We practice some of these pedagogies as workshop activities.
 Course participants work together to develop lesson plans appropriate for improving courses they already teach, or developing new courses in their own disciplines.
 Includes Interpersonal Competences and Systems Thinking workshop activities (described above).

 The Global Sustainable Development Goals (SDGs) represent the United Nations’ efforts to apply a systems approach to meeting human needs now and for future generations.
 These workshops will help you understand the SDGs and how they interact, and discover ways that your work can help us achieve them.